eugenioenko/brainfuck-visualizer/readme.md

 ### Some details and notes:

-* The memory buffer is 100 bytes.
+* The memory buffer is 100 bytes long.
 Initially the pointer points to the byte 0.
-* This interpreter doesn't accepts negative pointer values.
-But this can be bypassed by setting the initial pointer value to 50 for example
+* The memory buffer pointer accepts negative values, it will negative overflow from 0 to 100;
 * To avoid infinite loops, the interpreter has a default limit to 5000 instructions.

-Memory  will overflow by the byte:
+* Memory bytes will overflow as a byte:
   * 255 + 1 => 0
   * 0 - 1 => 255